Durham University2016 League Table Ranking 5

-- The colleges offer a vibrant, supportive community full of opportunities to enable students to gain new experiences, develop skills to achieve more in their future life and, most importantly, have fun!
+Durham University’s colleges are much more than places to sleep and eat, offering a vibrant, supportive community full of opportunities to enable students to gain new experiences, develop skills to achieve more in their future life and, most importantly, have fun!

-High level of support – to oversee student welfare and encourage personal developmen.
+- High level of support – to oversee student welfare and encourage personal development.

-Extra-curricular opportunities – a wide range of activities, including sports, societies and outreac.
+- Extra-curricular opportunities – a wide range of activities, including sports, societies and outreach.

 - While the 15 undergraduate colleges share a lot of similarities, every college has its own distinctive character defined by its buildings, traditions and people.

 - Some are housed in historic buildings; others are modern.
 Some take pride in age-old traditions; others are more informal.
-Some are larger, offering a particularly diverse community.
-Others are smaller and everybody knows everybody!
+Some are larger, offering a particularly diverse community while others are smaller.

-- At Durham City Campus, accommodation will be in one of 14 colleges; at Queen’s Campus students can choose from one of two colleges or mezzino student apartment.
+- At Durham City Campus, accommodation will be in one of 14 colleges; at Queen’s Campus students can choose from one of two colleges or mezzino student apartments.